 Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to specific objectives and/or assignments.
-X A.2 Prerequisites and/or any required competencies are clearly stated.
-X A.3 Learning objectives for each course describe measurable outcomes.
-X A.4 Learning objectives are appropriately designed for the level of each of the course.
+X A.2 Prerequisites and/or any required competencies are clearly stated. Х A.3 Learning objectives for each course describe measurable outcomes. Х A.4 Learning objectives are appropriately designed for the level of each of the course.
 X A.5 Instruction, activities, and assignments in courses are scaffolded from course to course, and throughout the program.
 X

-- A.1 Outcomes are well written using measurable verbs. - A.2 The course prerequisites/co-requisites are not indicated. - A.3 See A1 - A.4 Learning objectives are aligned to industry standards. - A.5 Activities are scaffolded and appear to build on one another.
+- A.1 Outcomes are mostly well written, but consider revising words such as "understand".A.2 The course prerequisites/co-requisites are not indicated. - A.3 See A1 - A.4 Learning objectives are aligned to industry standards.A.5 Activities are scaffolded and appear to build on one another.